Gapped spin liquid with $\mathbb{Z}_2$-topological order for kagome Heisenberg model: Conclusion and Discussion

-{ \emph{Conclusion and Discussion:} In conclusion, we study the Kagome antiferrgomagnetic Heisenberg model through a symmetric tensor network approach.
+In conclusion, we study the Kagome antiferrgomagnetic Heisenberg model through a symmetric tensor network approach.
 By keeping all the symmetries including $\mathrm{SU}(2)$ spin rotation, time reversal and translation symmetries, we obtain a symmetric TNS via a long imaginary time evolution.
 By computing modular matrices, we show that Kagome Heisenberg model is a gapped spin liquid with the $\mathbb{Z}_2$-topological order.
 From the system-size dependence of the modular matrices, we infer a long correlation length around 10 unit cell length implying a small finite gap.
-Furthermore, Our variational energy per site is $e_0 = -0.4369$ up to multiplet dimension $D^*=12$, which is 0.3\% higher than that of DMRG\cite{Depenbrock2012}).
+Furthermore, Our variational energy per site is $e_0 = -0.4369$ up to multiplet dimension $D^*=12$, which is 0.3\% higher than that of DMRG\cite{Depenbrock2012}.

 Experimentally, the spin gap in the Kagome spin liquid is confirmed in NMR\cite{Fu2015,Feng2017} and neutron scattering\cite{Han2016}.
 The fractional spin excitations (spinons) have been detected as fractionalized spin-wave continuum in neutron scattering measurements\cite{Han2012, Han2016}.
 Furthermore, the spin-1/2 quantum number of spinons is revealed in NMR measurements\cite{Feng2017}.
 The experimental evidence (e.g. gap and spin-1/2 quantum number) exclusively supports the $\mathbb{Z}_2$-gauge type (i.e. toric code type) topological order in the kagome spin liquid according to the theoretical argument\cite{ZaletelVishwanath2015}.
-With the help of SU(2) symmetry in our local tensors, we can use quantum transfer matrix\cite{Haegeman2015} to resolve the topological information for low-energy excitations.
-Fractionalized spin excitations in neutron experiment\cite{Han2012} have been interpreted in terms of bosonic spinons in Ref.\cite{Sachdev2014} and fermionic spinons in Ref.\cite{Mei2015a}, respectively.
-Bosonic and fermionic spinons have different symmetry fractionalizations and then are potentially verified in the neutron scattering experiments\cite{Mei2015a}.
+With the help of SU(2) symmetry in our local tensors, we can use quantum transfer matrix\cite{Haegeman2015} to resolve the topological information (including non-universal information, such as correlation lengths) for low-energy excitations.
+Fractionalized spin excitations in neutron experiment\cite{Han2012} have been interpreted in terms of bosonic spinons in Ref.~\onlinecite{Sachdev2014} and fermionic spinons in Ref.~\onlinecite{Mei2015a}, respectively.
+Bosonic and fermionic spinons have different symmetry fractionalizations and then are potentially resolved and verified in the neutron scattering experiments\cite{Mei2015a}.